 Immunization records must be in English.
 The record must include at least the month and year each immunization dose was received; for measles, rubella and/or mumps, vaccine given in the month of the first birthday, month, day and year are required.
 A record with check marks instead of dates or saying only "up-to-date," "all requirements met," or "series complete" is inadequate.

 Also, parents cannot simply fill out a California School Immunization Record from memory but must present a written immunization record.
 Further, the record must show that all vaccine doses have been received.

-- View the list of required immunizations in the Required Immunizations for School Entry document on this page.
+- View the required immunizations listed in the Required Immunizations for School Entry document on this page.

 - Children with updated shots will be admitted unconditionally.

 - Children who are lacking shots (or are past due) will not be admitted until the immunization record is updated.

 - Children who are lacking shots (not due yet) will be admitted on a conditional basis – meaning you’ll have to show proof when the immunization record has been updated.

 - Transitional Kindergartners are subject to the same immunization requirements as Kindergarten.